-5.1.11 Biodiversity
+5.12 Biodiversity

+- Tree species suitable for the Cairngorms

+National Park include: birch (silver and

+downy), Scots pine, aspen, alder (glutinosa),

+rowan, and bird cherry.
+Shrub species

+include: juniper, blaeberry, heather, broom,

+gorse, hazel, holly, wild honeysuckle and

+willow (goat and grey).
+Each species

+should be planted according to its normal

+ground conditions;

-- Tree species suitable for the Cairngorms National Park include; birch (silver and downy), Scots pine, aspen, alder (glutinosa), rowan, and bird cherry.
-Shrub species include; juniper, blaeberry, heather, broom, gorse, hazel, holly, wild honeysuckle and willow (goat and grey).
-Each species should be planted according to its normal ground conditions; - A survey of the biodiversity on site will be required (please refer to the Cairngorms National Park supplementary planning guidance on Natural Heritage www.cairngorms.co.uk ).
-This must also include the ecological role of the site in the area such as foraging area and route ways as well as other habitat networks; - The development must allow for the enhancement of biodiversity in its layout and in particular the open space and footpath / cycleway network.
-The design of individual dwellings should also allow for opportunities for biodiversity through the integration of bird and bat nesting boxes and spaces.
+- A survey of the biodiversity on site will be required (please refer to the Cairngorms National Park Supplementary Planning Guidance on Natural Heritage www.cairngorms.co.uk).
+This must include the ecological role of the site in the area such as foraging area and route ways as well as other habitat networks:

+- The development must allow for the enhancement of biodiversity in its layout and in particular the open space and footpath/cycleway network.
+The design of individual dwellings should consider the inclusion of bird and bat nesting boxes and spaces.

-5.1.12 Services/drainage
+5.1.12 Services and drainage

-• The developer must satisfy themselves that sufficient capacity exists in all services required to support development of the site.
+The developer should satisfy themselves that sufficient capacity exists in all services required to support development of the site.
 Re-routing and possible undergrounding of the overhead power line crossing the site would allow for more flexibility in the design of the development.
-This would need to be agreed by the developer with the service provider;
+This would need to be agreed by the developer with the service provider.